unicreo/framework-db-mongodb-repository/README.md

 **Use DI for config.**

-You have to implement `ICollectionNameProvider` interface that have to implement `string GetCollectionName(Type entityType)` method which allow to get name of collection in mongodb by type.
+You have to implement `ICollectionNameProvider` interface that has to implement `string GetCollectionName(Type entityType)` method which allows to get name of collection in mongodb by type.

 Also you have to set connection string to your mongodb.

-And you should to set logger;
+And you should set logger;

 **Example:**